wizarding-anonymous/gaming_platform/backend/services/auth-service/specification/auth_event_streaming.md

 *   **Event Format**: All events adhere to the CloudEvents v1.0 specification, using JSON for the data payload.
 *   **Serialization**: JSON.
 *   **Topics**:
-    *   Auth Service primarily publishes to a dedicated topic: `auth-events`.
+*   Auth Service primarily publishes to a dedicated topic: `auth.events`.
     *   Auth Service consumes events from topics related to other services (e.g., `account-events`, `admin-events`).
 *   **Partitions**: Kafka topics should be partitioned appropriately (e.g., by `user_id` or `subject` of the CloudEvent where relevant) to ensure ordered processing for related events and to allow for consumer scaling.
 *   **Consumer Groups**: Each consuming service (or logical group of instances) should use a unique consumer group ID for Kafka.